cookiejest/TalkToQlik/readme.md

 You can say the following things to your app and it should work assuming you have given the page access to your microphone:

-> "Say hello"
+> "Say Hello"

 Prompts user with hello world

 > "Clear Selection"

 Clears current selection

 > "Go Forward"

 Go forward selection

+> "Go Back"

-- 'go back' - Go back selection
+Go back selection

+> "Lock Selection"

-- 'lock selection' - Lock the current selection
+Lock the current selection
 - 'unlock selection' - Unlock current selection
 - 'reload app' - Reload App
 - 'search for *term' - Search for the given term, selects first associated value